slowernews/wisdom-tldr/README.md

 ===
 ###On economics and politics

-'Morality is the way that we would like the world to be, whereas economics is the way that the world actually works.' -- Steven Levitt
+'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt

 > *'The hardest thing in the world to understand is the income tax.'*